MelPeslier/CustomPolygonTool/README.md

 Create **how many** you want per scenes, create your shape, customize it by adding your own shader or modifying the existing one, and there you have a static ground !
 ### ![icon_craft](addons/custom_polygon_tool/icons/cpt_craft_icon.png) CPT_Craft
--**Only one** per scene, it's used to be added as a child of an ObjectCollision2D (CharacterBody, StaticBody, AnimatableBody) -Add your own scripts to the parent, and customize his behavior !
+-**Only one** per scene, it's used to be added as a child of an ObjectCollision2D (CharacterBody, StaticBody, AnimatableBody)
+- Add your own scripts to the parent, and customize his behavior !
 ## Material